Summary

 Making references to 9/11, thanking President Trump directly - which brought applause from the US delegation - and saying that Trump is on his side when it comes to dealing with Iran.

-Netanyahu has constantly tried to frame the war in Gaza as one of good versus evil, and he also used his address to hit back at the UN and other countries who are united in what they want to see happen.
+Netanyahu has constantly tried to frame the war in Gaza as one of good versus evil, so he used his address to hit back at the UN and the overwhelming majority of countries who are united in wanting to see an immediate ceasefire, the release of hostages held by Hamas, an end to settlement building, and Palestinian statehood.

 He made several claims that the UN has fought back against, including the amount of aid going into Gaza, which the UN says is not enough.